DevendraDevadiga/OP-TEE_Early_TA/README.md

 https://youtu.be/WPAljopdWGg

-Run OP-TEE on QEMU v8
+Run OP-TEE and x-test on QEMU v8

 https://youtu.be/m8WlSanGDwI